StephenHuang3/HumorLens/README.md

 # HumorLens

-Explains the humor in The New Yorker comics.
+Uses CNN and transformers to explains the humor in The New Yorker comics.
 Intended to run in a Google Colab notebook or cloud instance.

 ## Setup